 Lease ROU assets represent the Company's right to use an underlying asset for the lease term, and lease liabilities represent the Company's obligation to make lease payments arising from the lease.
 ROU assets are calculated based on the lease liability adjusted for any lease payments paid to the lessor at or before the commencement date and excludes any lease incentives received from the lessor.
 Lease liabilities are recognized based on the present value of the future minimum lease payments over the lease term.
 The lease term may include options to extend or terminate the lease when it is reasonably certain that the Company will exercise that option.
-As the Company's leases typically do not contain a readily determinable implicit rate, the Company determines the present value of the lease tability using its incremental borrowing rate at the lease provided by the lessor, and other services provided by the lessor, and other charges included in the lease, as applicable.
-Non-lease components and the lease components to which they relate are accounted for as a single lease component, as the Company has elected to combine lease at onn-lease components for all classes of underlying assets.
+As the Company's leases typically do not contain a readily determinable implicit rate, the Company determines the present value of the lease liability using its incremental borrowing rate at the lease commencement date based on the lease term on a collateralized basis.
+Variable lease payments are expensed as incurred and include certain non-lease components, such as maintenance and other services provided by the lessor, and other charges included in the lease, as applicable.
+Non-lease components and the lease components to which they relate are accounted for as a single lease component, as the Company has elected to combine lease and non-lease components for all classes of underlying assets.

 Amortization of ROU lease assets is calculated on a straight-line basis over the lease term with the expense recorded in cost of sales or selling, general and administrative expenses, depending on the nature of the leased item.
 Operating lease cost is recorded on a straight-line basis over the lease term with expense recorded in cost of sales or selling, general and administrative expenses, depending on the nature of the leased item.
-All operating lease cost is recorded on a straight-line basis over the lease term with expense recorded in cost of sales or selling, general and administrative expenses, depending on the nature of the leased item.
-All operating lease cash payments and lease costs on finance leases are recorded within cash flows from operating activities in the consolidated statements of cash flows.
+All operating lease cash payments and lease costs on finance leases are recorded within cash flows from operating activities and all finance lease principal payments are recorded within cash flows from financing activities in the consolidated statements of cash flows.
 See Note 10 - Leases.

 Insurance - The Company maintains insurance for certain risks, including workers' compensation, general liability and automobile liability, and is self-insured for employee related health care benefits.
 The Company's workers' compensation, general liability and automobile liability insurance policies include deductibles of \$250,000 to \$350,000 per occurrence.
-The Company maintains excess loss insurance that covers any health care claims in excess of \$750,000 per year.
+The Company maintains excess loss insurance that covers any health care claims in excess of \$750,000 per person per year.
 The Company establishes reserves for losses based on its claims experience and actuarial estimates of the ultimate loss amount inherent in the claims, including claims incurred but not yet reported.
 Costs are recognized in the period the claim is incurred, and the financial statement accruals include an estimate of claims incurred but not yet reported.